-Reciprocally to the leading part in the growth achieved in the first nine months of 2021 with the implementation of big public projects in Bulgaria and North Macedonia, sales in Computers and Peripherals (BGN 1,462 thousand) and Private Cloud (BGN 21,212 thousand) were the main factor behind the decrease in consolidated revenues observed in the current period, showings respective drops of 96% and 32%.
-Another significant factor were sales in Modern Workplace (BGN 10,619), which decreased by 27% against the significantly stronger revenues from the Bulgarian public sector for the same period of the previous year.
-Unlike Private Cloud and Modern Workplace, which continued to have significant contributions to the formation of consolidated revenues with respective shares of 20% and 10% (comparable to the 23% and 11% in the first nine months of 2021), deliveries of Computers and Peripherals had a contribution of just 1% in the product mix realized in the current period in contrast to their leading 27% part for the same period of the previous year.
+Reciprocally to their leading part in the growth achieved in 2021 with the implementation of big public projects in Bulgaria, sales of Computers and Peripherals (decreasing by 93% to BGN 2,589 thousand) were the main factor behind the decrease in consolidated revenues observed in 2022.
+Notwithstanding their positive development in Bulgaria, Private Cloud revenues (BGN 35,326 thousand) also registered a substantial drop of 12% in the absence of public projects comparable to those realized in 2021 in North Macedonia.
+Another significant factor were sales in Modern Workplace (BGN 13,701 thousand), which decreased by 14% against the strong revenues from the Bulgarian market in the previous year.
+Unlike Private Cloud and Modern Workplace, which continued to have significant contributions to the formation of consolidated revenues with respective shares of 23% and 9% (comparable to the 24% and 10% in 2021), deliveries of Computers and Peripherals accounted for just 2% of the product mix realized in 2022 (against 22% for the previous year).

-&lt;sup>1 Growth in revenues from clients other than Group companies.
+1 Growth in revenues from clients other than Group companies.

-At the same time, the Bulgarian public sector was also a major driver of the significant acceleration of sales in the Application Services (BGN 11,626 thousand) and Information Security (11,104 thousand) groups, which exhibited respective increases by 3.3 and 4.1 times, as well as of revenues recorded in the developing new categories Hyperautomation (BGN 466 thousand) and IoT (BGN 862 thousand).
-With shares of 11% and 10% (comparing to 3% and 2% for the same period of 2021), revenues from Application Services and Information Security were among the significant factors of the realized product mix and stood out as the Group's fastest growing technology groups for the ended nine months period.
+At the same time, the Bulgarian public sector was also a major driver of the significant acceleration of sales in the Application Services (BGN 11,749 thousand) and Information Security (BGN 16,490 thousand) groups, which exhibited respective increases by 211% and 340%, as well as of revenues recorded in the developing new categories Hyperautomation (BGN 472 thousand) and IoT (BGN 1,085 thousand).
+With shares of 8% and 11% (comparing to 2% each for 2021), revenues from Application Services and Information Security were among the significant factors of the realized product mix and stood out as the Group's fastest growing technology groups for 2022.